TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 ### Second iteration

-As the first results were not satisfying, we decided to include the cognats in our second iteration.
+As the first results were not satisfying, we decided to include the cognates in our second iteration.
-We've worked on Google Colab to pre-process our data (punctuation), tokenize the sentences, and put the number and whihch cognates in the sentences where they have been identified.
+We've worked on Google Colab to pre-process our data (punctuation), tokenize the sentences, and put the number and which cognates in the sentences where they have been identified.
+We used two cognates data sets, which can be found [here](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Data/Cognates)

 With a threshold set at 0.5, we have the following results: